 Mostly, the Santiago de Compostela in Santiago de Compostela was built in granite.
 On several occasions, construction of the cathedral was stopped and the last stone is believed to have been laid in 1122.
 However, by this time, the building of the cathedral was not finished.
 In 1928, the Santiago de Compostela in Santiago de Compostela was consecrated and King Alfonso of Spanish Leon was present during the occasion.
 The main architect behind the construction of this great cathedral was Bernard the elder, Esteban, and Robertus Galperinus.
 The master architect, Bernard is credited for constructing the monumental fountain in 1122 at the north portal.

 In 1075, the Santiago de Compostela in Santiago de Compostela was made an Episcopal see largely because of its increasing significance as a site for pilgrimage.
 Pope Urban II soon raised the church to become an archiepiscopal see in 1100 and 1495 show an addition of university to it.
 Over the following years, the Santiago de Compostela in Santiago de Compostela underwent several expansions and embellishments and it has become one of the most treasured religious facilities in Spain today.

 As far as its measurements are concerned, the Santiago de Compostela in Santiago de Compostela is 22 m high and 97 m long.
-Till today, it has managed to preserve the original barrel vaulted Romanesque cruciform interior something that continues to amaze and fascinate many visitors.
-It consists of two lateral aisles, a nave, a choir having radiating chapels and a wide transept.
-When compared to other importance cathedrals out there, the interior of Santiago de Compostela in Santiago de Compostela gives the most perfect impression of austerity.
-This continues much further inside until you see the exuberance of choir and the magnificent organ and it is Spain’s largest Romanesque church.
+Till today, it has managed to preserve the original barrel-vaulted Romanesque cruciform interior something that continues to amaze and fascinate many visitors.
+It consists of two lateral aisles, a nave, a choir having radiating chapels, and a wide transept.
+When compared to other important cathedrals out there, the interior of Santiago de Compostela in Santiago de Compostela gives the most perfect impression of austerity.
+This continues much further inside until you see the exuberance of the choir and the magnificent organ and it is Spain’s largest Romanesque church.